mongodb/docs/source/includes/self-managed-user-defined-roles.rst

 .. note::

-   Starting in MongoDB 3.2.9, users do not need any specific privileges to view or kill their own operations on :binary:`~bin.mongod` instances.
+   Users do not need any specific privileges to view or kill their own operations on :binary:`~bin.mongod` instances.
 See :method:`db.currentOp()` and :method:`db.killOp()` for details.

 .. include:: /includes/steps/create-role-manage-ops.rst